The Basics - Part 3

 Beta

 Myth: The heroes had lights under the jewels.
 Truth: Though not a common misconception, it has been raised before.
 No, none of the comms had any lights inside.
 A battery and switch would have been impossible to fit in the heroes with the space requirements of the stopwatch, and also render dismal results given the brightness of an old-fashion wheat grain bulb vs. studio lights.
 Any flash of light or color seen from a jewel is just that - a momentary reflection or refraction from a mirror-backed rhinestone facet.
-Curiously, though, there is evidence to suggest Wah considered lighting the middle red jewel in Zeta, given some of the odd features there, but he did not carry that through.
+Curiously, though, there is evidence to suggest Wah considered lighting the jewels in Zeta, given some of the odd features there, but he did not carry that through.

 All told, we see an open hero up close exactly seven times, and in only three is the moving moiré pattern visible.
 They are shown here in their order of filming: